11 Natural Ways to Deal with Stress

 4. Ask Yourself This Question

-I want to give you a profound question to ask yourself everyday, that I learned from my friend Matthew.
-Because checking in with who you are, and how you want to show up today, is a far more important question, when you wake up, than “what tasks am I going to do today?”
-(That’s the question most of us default to, each morning.)
+I want to give you a profound question I learned from my friend Matthew.
+This is a good one to ask yourself everyday, because checking in with who you are, and how you want to show up today, is far more important than wondering, “What tasks am I going to do today?”
+(That’s the question most of us default to each morning.)

-My answer was, I want to be healthy and happy, and help others be healthy and happy.
-I’m always checking in with what I’m doing or thinking about right now, towards that end.
+My answer was, I want to be healthy and happy, and I want to help others be healthy and happy.
+I’m always checking in with what I’m doing or thinking about right now with that goal in mind.
 Is what I’m doing right now making me or someone else healthier and happier?

 5. Don’t Sweat The Small Stuff

-And, like the classic book says, it’s all small stuff!
-Once you get clear on this principle, of how much of what we get angry about, what we worry about is small stuff, our whole life changes for the better.
+And like the classic book says: it’s all small stuff!
+Once you get clear on how much of what we get angry about and worry about is small stuff, our whole life changes for the better.